Irubataru/phd-thesis/README.md

 Title:
 "Heavy Quark QCD at Finite Temperature and Density Using an Effective Theory"

+A pdf of the printed thesis can be found [here](https://github.com/Irubataru/phd-thesis/releases/download/printed/thesis_glesaaen_2016.pdf).

 ## Resources

 Inspiration for theme and layout was taken from the following sources